'Game Of Thrones' Season 8: Jon Snow's Child With Daenerys Set To Rule Westeros

 There have been theories about either Jon Snow or Daenerys Targaryen being Azor Ahai, but fans have also considered the possibility that their future child could be the Prince (or Princess) That Was Promised.
 However, the new heir might be too young to save Westeros from the White Walkers in Game of Thrones Season 8.
 Nevertheless, the future appears bright for Jon and Dany’s child.

 There are speculations that Daenerys Targaryen will become pregnant with Jon Snow’s child just as she is crowned the new Queen of the Seven Kingdoms.
-Unfortunately, it is also possible that Game of Thrones Season 8 will show Dany die in childbirth in a similar manner as Jon’s own mother Lyanna Stark.
+Unfortunately, it is also possible that Game of Thrones Season 8 will show Dany die of childbirth in a similar manner as Jon’s own mother Lyanna Stark.
 This would leave Jon as the new King Regent before Dany’s child becomes of age.

 This might seem like a dark theory but fans firmly believe that George R.R.
 Martin intends to conclude Game of Thrones Season 8 on a somber note.
 Nevertheless, it looks like the alliance between Jon Snow and Daenerys Targaryen will result in a child who could change the Seven Kingdoms for the better.